Challenge your creativity and innovation in this thrilling hackathon, where your idea could become the next big breakthrough in technology!

 -

-All products must be original or must make some sort of measurable improvement - plagiarism and cloning are strictly not allowed, see Note below.
+All products must be original or must make some sort of measurable improvement - Plagiarism and cloning are strictly prohibited, see note below.

 -